local_library Things to Keep in Mind

 Practice Makes Perfect

-As you have seen in this lesson, Haitian Creole definite articles rely on rhyming.
-So, as you become more familiar with the definite articles in Creole, you will naturally know which one to use.Therefore, this lesson is not as hard as you think it is if truly you apply yourself.
-If you practice these lessons daily, you can understand how to use the definite article in Creole in a few months, if not less than that.
+As you have seen in this lesson, the form of the Haitian Creole definite article depends on the final sounds of the noun.
+As you become more familiar with these sound patterns, choosing the correct article will become more natural.Therefore, this topic is not as difficult as it may seem if you apply yourself.
+If you practice using these articles daily, you can learn to use them correctly within a few months or even sooner.